Document Type : RESEARCH PAPER

 Abstract

-Objectives: While strengthening exercises are known to improve Upper Crossed Syndrome (UCS), it remains unclear whether isometric or isotonic exercises offer greater benefits.
-This study aimed to compare their effects on forward head posture (FHP), rounded shoulders (RSH), and thoracic kyphosis in individuals with UCS.
+Objectives: While strengthening exercises have demonstrated efficacy in improving symptoms associated with Upper Crossed Syndrome (UCS), it remains unclear whether isometric or isotonic modalities offer greater benefits.
+This study compared their effects on forward head posture (FHP), rounded shoulders (RSH), and thoracic kyphosis in individuals with UCS.

-Methods: In this randomized controlled trial, 43 sedentary computer users with UCS (aged 30–45) were allocated to isometric (n=15), isotonic (n=14), and control (n=14) groups.
-The eight-week intervention involved three weekly sessions of 40-60 minutes for the exercise groups.
+Methods: In this randomized controlled trial, 43 sedentary computer users diagnosed with UCS (aged 30–45 years) were randomly assigned to isometric (n = 15), isotonic (n = 14), or control (n = 14) groups.
+The eight-week intervention comprised three weekly supervised sessions for both exercise groups, each lasting 40 to 60 minutes.
 Postural variables were assessed using photogrammetry (FHP, RSH) and a flexible ruler (thoracic kyphosis).
-Statistical analysis included ANCOVA and Bonferroni post hoc tests (α = 0.05).
+Statistical analyses included analysis of covariance (ANCOVA) and Bonferroni-adjusted post hoc tests, with statistical significance set at α = 0.05.

 Keywords